infor-cloud/xtendm3/docs/documentation/api-specification/transaction-api.md

 **Category**: Context specific
 ---
 ## Description
-Transaction API allows to extend MI transactions.
+Transaction API allows to extend MI transactions, overwrite parameters.
 Can be used to set, retrieve or change a parameter and skip current transaction.
 ## Features

 ### Parameters